KSTARK007/hnsw-ada-ef/benchmarking-darth/README.md

 # Benchmarking DARTH and LAET Quickstart
-This repository provides the code for reproducing the experimental results of DARTH, LAET, and HNSW (FAISS), which are reported in the Ada-ef paper.
+This repository is built based on the DARTH repository (https://github.com/MChatzakis/DARTH), and it provides the code for reproducing the experimental results of DARTH, LAET, and HNSW (FAISS), which are reported in the Ada-ef paper.
 Ensure the Ada-ef experiments are set up beforehand, as these scripts load datasets from the Ada-ef root directory.

 ## Requirements
 - C++17-capable compiler (validated with `gcc 12.3.0`)